65% Keyboard & Keycap Guide: Everything You Need to Know

 65% mechanical keyboard with hot-swap switches and RGB lighting

-• Endgame: Full aluminum or brass-weighted boards with per-key RGB and programmable firmware (QMK/VIA)
+• Endgame: Full aluminum or brass-weighted boards with per-key RGB and programmable firmware (QMK/VIA) for enthusiasts who want total control.

 • N-key rollover (NKRO) for accurate simultaneous key registration